haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 ### Driftwood

-XXXXXXXXXXXXXXXXXX
+Additional tool from the same open-source creators is `Driftwood`[^5], which can continue the process of TruffleHog's tool output once a private key is found.
 <br /><br />

 ### Wrapping Up

 The ideas and techniques presented in this article are just the tip of the iceberg in becoming a Code Reviewer master.
 I hope you learned one or two things you didn't knew before.

-For those who want to take this a step further, I highly recommend the OSWE[^5] course by Offensive Security to gain additional hands-on practice covering all the necessary knowledge and techniques to achive this goal.
+For those who want to take this a step further, I highly recommend the OSWE[^6] course by Offensive Security to gain additional hands-on practice covering all the necessary knowledge and techniques to achive this goal.

 <br />
 Thank you for reading!